ClonoDynamics/clonodynamics-pipeline/README.md

 The current implementation uses a reusable pair-transition bank so that the same pair-vs-pair transition block is not recomputed independently in all 2,000 pseudo configurations.

-Randomization intervals across configurations are technical-reference intervals, not biological confidence intervals.
+Pseudo-time lags and randomization intervals across configurations are technical-reference quantities, not biological durations or biological confidence intervals.

 ---